ektrah/nsec/docs/howto/generate-nonces.md

 The 12-byte nonce required by AES-GCM is formed as follows:

-1. The 64-bit record sequence number for the direction is serialized as an 8-byte, big-endian value.
+1. The 64-bit record sequence number is serialized as an 8-byte, big-endian value.

-2. The serialized sequence number is appended to the 4-byte IV for the direction.
+2. The serialized sequence number is appended to the 4-byte IV.

-The following C# example shows how to implement this with NSec:
+The following C# example shows this can be implemented with NSec:

     {{Nonces: RFC 5288}}